ferleoncazares/Slip-bands-FFT-decomposition/README.md

 # Slip-bands-FFT-decompostion
 Fast Fourier transform (FFT) decomposition to isolate and quantify the distribution of slip bands in a polycrystal from high resolution digitial image correlation (HR-DIC) and electron backscatter diffraction (EBSD) datasets.
 Other types of micrographs could be employed as long as slip bands are discernible.

+The derivation and further details of this work have been published in: [F.D.
+León-Cázares, B. Rowlands, E.I.
+Galindo-Nava.
+Microscopy and Microanalysis, 00 (2023) 1-16](https://academic.oup.com/mam/advance-article/doi/10.1093/micmic/ozad002/7001843).
+Please cite this publication if you benefit from this repository.

 ## Requirements
 Coded in Matlab R2021a with the image processing toolbox, signal processing toolbox and MTex toolbox (version 5.1.0).